robot-mazeee/Mountains-And-Valleys/README.md

 In example b) we have a territory with two mountain chains: 1) (A1, A2, B2, A3); 2) (C3).

-In example c) the valley correspondent to mountain chain 1 is denoted by green dots, and the valley correspondent to mountain chain 2 is denoted by yellow dots.
+In example c) the valley correspondent to mountain chain 1 is marked with green dots, and the valley correspondent to mountain chain 2 is marked with yellow dots.

 # Testing